8 Learning Styles | Overview and Types

 The commonly used learning style theory/model Is the VARK model by Neil Fleming.
 The VARK model and Memletics learning style will be discussed further in this article.

-This encompasses the following;
+The VARK model encompasses the following;

 • Visual learning style: learn best by seeing